Share this Post

 So if speed is your main concern, then it may be worth forking out the extra dough for the SSD.
 It's around £20 extra per month on each option.

 One of the few in our list that included unmetered bandwidth.
 They won't monitor or limit your bandwidth usage and therefore will not shut you down if you end up going over your quota.

 - DS-32 - £99.99 / Month

 - DS-256 - £329.99 / Month

-So that was our list of the eight best dedicated server hosting companies in the UK.
+So that was our list of the seven best dedicated server hosting companies in the UK.
 Each of them has its own pros and cons that we have detailed for you.

 If you are still unsure, then we have a helpful buying guide for you—to highlight the things you need to consider before making your final decision.

 As you would expect, the more memory, the better.
 This is measured in RAM, short for Random Access Memory.

 High quantities of RAM will see your site speed increase and reduce load times on your web pages, enhancing the user experience.